etherealsheep/pp4-network-blog/README.md

 __About Me__:

-* User can access this section by clicking the 'About' button from the navigation.
+* User can access this section by clicking the 'About Me' button from the navigation.
 * User is able to scroll further down the page and access the text which provides more detail about the website and it's purpose.
-* For new users, a sign up link is also within the text which will take them to the 'Sign Up' page and allow the user to create an account.

 __Blog Post__:

 * Accessed once the user selects a post post from the 'Home' or 'Search' page.
 * post title and image displayed at the top (image is not displayed on smaller devices).
-* Content is then followed by the ingredient list and method steps.
+* Content is then followed.
 * Further below is the comment section which users can view even if not logged in.
 * Comment section is available and displayed for logged in users who can submit a comment.
 * This is then sent for approval which is a feature only the Admin can access.